We were asked…

 In regards to the people monitoring calls, they are told not to listen to private conversations that are not work related, however, it is up to the respective manager to monitor non-work related calls to ensure no abuse of the office systems.

-Answer thanks to Matt Davies.
+Thanks to Matt

 Within our contact centre call listening is regularly completed on staff.
 This task is undertaken monthly by their line manager and they are advised in their initial training that this practice occurs.
 Feedback is then given on an individual basis on the calls with objectives set to build on their performance.